The ultimate guide to robots.txt

 Don’t block CSS and JS files in robots.txt

 By blocking CSS and JavaScript files, you’re preventing Google from checking if your website works correctly.
 If you block CSS and JavaScript files in yourrobots.txt file, Google can’t render your website as intended.
 Now, Google can’t understand your website, which might result in lower rankings.
-What’s more, even tools like Ahrefs render web pages and execute JavaScript.
+Moreover, even tools like Ahrefs render web pages and execute JavaScript.
 So, don’t block JavaScript if you want your favorite SEO tools to work.

-This aligns perfectly with the general assumption that Google has become more “human”.
+This aligns perfectly with the general assumption that Google has become more “human.”
 Google wants to see your website like a human visitor would, so it can distinguish the main elements from the extras.
 Google wants to know if JavaScript enhances the user experience or ruins it.

 Test and fix in Google Search Console